 Scheduled and performed by our licensed and nationally certified Hearing Healthcare Professional are subject to professional fees.
 Insurance often covers these services.

 Since the various systems produce different hearing impressions, it is important for you to make a comparison yourself.
 For this purpose we will produce custom-made earmolds based on the exact contours of your ears.
 We can then ensure that your hearing aid fits perfectly.

 APD evaluations are most commonly performed for school-age children, although many adults are also tested.
 A person with suspected APD has normal hearing, but does not seem to hear well or understand what is heard.
 Hearing and understanding may be inconsistent.
 Testing for APD consists of a hearing test and several tasks where words or sentences must be repeated in different listening conditions.

-Assistive listening devices are devices that can help a listener function better in day-to-day communication situations.
+Assistive listening devices, including FM systems, alarm clocks, TV and phone amplifiers, are devices that can help a listener function better in day-to-day communication situations.
 ALDs can be used with or without hearing aids to make hearing easier, which can reduce the overall stress and fatigue of listening.
 ALDs can be used in the home to make alarms, the television and telephone more audible.
 They can also be connected to personal hearing aids for better listening in noisy environments.

 Evaluation and Fitting for Musician's Ear Plugs

 Musicians practice and perform in a variety of different settings.
 They are exposed to high levels of sound, sometimes for long periods, which may put them at risk for permanent hearing damage.
 Musician’s ear plugs are custom-made devices that help to limit the sound exposure from instruments, while still providing a rich musical experience for the performer or audience.